7829hw/dns-performance-test/README_en.md

 1. Save the Python script (e.g., `dns_speed_test.py`) in a directory.
 2. Create `dns_servers.txt` and `domains.txt` in the same directory and populate them with your desired servers and domains.
+3. (Optional) Add an example `dns_performance_chart.png` to your repository for display in the README.
-3. Open your terminal or command prompt, navigate to the directory where you saved the files.
+4. Open your terminal or command prompt, navigate to the directory where you saved the files.
-4. Run the script using Python 3:
+5. Run the script using Python 3:
     ```bash
     python ./dns_speed_test.py
     ```
     (If your script has a different name, use that name instead.)

-5. The script will print progress updates to the terminal.
+6. The script will print progress updates to the terminal.
-6. Upon completion, a chart image named `dns_performance_chart.png` will be saved in the same directory.
+7. Upon completion, a chart image named `dns_performance_chart.png` will be saved in the same directory (overwriting the example if it exists).

-## Output
+## Output (When Script is Run)

 *   **Terminal Output**: Shows the server being tested, the domain being queried, and the measured latencies for uncached and cached responses.
 It also prints average latencies for each server.
 *   **`dns_performance_chart.png`**: A bar chart image visualizing the average uncached and cached response times (in milliseconds) for each DNS server, sorted by uncached performance (lower is better).